ntrambitas12/ESP32-MCP2515-Driver/README.md

 };
 ```

-Default value is MCP_16MHZ
+The default value is MCP_16MHZ

-Note: To transfer data on high speed of CAN interface via UART dont forget to update UART baudrate as necessary.
+Note: To transfer data on high speed of CAN interface via UART don't forget to update UART baud rate as necessary.

 ## Frame data format

-Library uses Linux-like structure to store can frames;
+The library uses a Linux-like structure to store can frames;

 ```C++
 struct can_frame {